-2.5.6.2.3 Outpatient Visit Data Editing and Imputation
+2.5.6.2.3 Office-Based Provider Visit Data Editing and Imputation

-Facility expenditures for outpatient services were developed in a sequence of logical edits and imputations.
+Expenditures for office-based provider visits were developed in a sequence of logical edits and imputations.
 "Household" edits were applied to sources and amounts of payment for all events reported by HC respondents.
 "MPC" edits were applied to provider-reported sources and amounts of payment for records matched to household-reported events.
-Both sets of edits were used to correct obvious errors in the reporting of expenditures.
-After the data from each source were edited, a decision was made as to whether household- or MPC-reported information would be used in the final editing and predictive mean matching imputations for missing expenditures.
-The general rule was that MPC data would be used where a household-reported event corresponded to an MPC-reported event (i.e., a matched event), since providers usually have more complete and accurate data on sources and amounts of payment than households.
+Both sets of edits were used to correct obvious errors (as described above) in the reporting of expenditures.
+After the data from each source were edited, a decision was made as to whether household- or MPC-reported information would be used in the final editing and in the predictive mean matching imputations for missing expenditures.
+The general rule was that MPC data would be used for events where a household-reported event corresponded to an MPC-reported event (i.e., a matched event), since providers usually have more complete and accurate data on sources and amounts of payment than households.